 However, this process makes it difficult for your device to communicate with Netflix’s servers and causes movies and TV shows not to play.

 If you are using VPNs, turn them off before playing your favorite titles on Netflix.

-You can also use other VPNs like IPVanish, which works perfectly with Netflix and does not interrupt your internet connection.
+You can also use other VPNs like PureVPN, which works perfectly with Netflix and does not interrupt your internet connection.

 5. Clear Browser Cache and Cookies.